 Table of contents

-In the terminology of the Ongoing WMS, the customers of a warehouse are called goods owners.
-These are the businesses which have outsourced their warehousing needs to the warehouse company.
+In the terminology of Ongoing WMS, the customers of a warehouse are called goods owners.
+These are the businesses for which the warehousing services are performed.
 Each goods owner is completely separate from the others, and each has its own article registry, stock balances, orders, and so on.
 In the top right-hand corner of the screen you can see which goods owner you are currently working with: